 Costs and Financial Aid for Online MBA Degrees in Business Analytics

-If you’re like most students, you may not have the financial resources to pay for your degree with cash and need alternative funding sources.
-These funds can come from traditional sources, like grants, fellowships, scholarships, and student loans.
+If you’re like most students, you’ll need to tap into outside financial resources to pay for your degree.
+These funds can come from a range of sources, including grants, fellowships, scholarships, and student loans.

-One of the less common forms is employer tuition reimbursement.
-This employment benefit is more popular among employers in the business, marketing, finance, and accounting industries to attract and keep the best talent.
+One of the less common forms of financial aid is employer tuition reimbursement.
+This benefit is more popular among employers in the business, marketing, finance, and accounting industries interested in attracting and keeping the best talent.
 Just remember that if you take advantage of employer tuition assistance, you’ll likely have a contractual obligation to continue working for your current employer for a certain number of years after graduating.

-To learn more about paying for your MBA education, see our financial aid page.
+To learn more about paying for your MBA education, check out OMD’s financial aid page.

 How Much Your Online MBA in Business Analytics Might Cost